jimwins/titi/docs/associations.rst

 Summary
 ^^^^^^^

-The following list summarises the associations provided by Paris, and explains which helper method supports each type of association:
+The following list summarises the associations provided by models, and explains which helper method supports each type of association:

 One-to-one